Rein-in Lawsuit Abuse…

 * plus expenses – some get more!

-There are at least 15 injury lawyers in the State Senate; 26 in the SC House of Representatives.
-But they vote as a bloc and can stop and stifle reforms.
+There are at least 15 injury lawyers among the 46 State Senators; over 20% of the SC House of Representatives are.
+But they vote as a bloc and can stop and stifle fair, commonsense reforms.

 89%